Korina Sanchez

-Korina Maria Baluyot Sanchez-Roxas ([kɔˈɾina ˈsɐntʃes ˈɾɔhas]; born October 5, 1964), known professionally as Korina Sanchez, is a Filipino broadcast journalist, television news anchor, senior field correspondent, magazine show host, radio anchor, and newspaper columnist.
-She served as Chief Correspondent for the Integrated News and Current Affairs Division of ABS-CBN airing on TV Channel 2, AM Radio DZMM and cable TV ABS-CBN News Channel.
+Korina Maria Baluyut Sanchez-Roxas ([kɔˈɾina ˈsɐntʃes ˈɾɔhas]; born October 5, 1964), known professionally as Korina Sanchez, is a Filipino broadcast journalist, television news anchor, senior field reporter, magazine show host, radio anchor, newspaper columnist and musician.
+She served as Chief Reporter for the Integrated News and Current Affairs Division of ABS-CBN airing on TV Channel 2, AM Radio Station DZMM and cable TV ABS-CBN News Channel.

 She also has a regular column in The Philippine Star entitled That Does It, as well as a Tagalog column entitled K Ka Lang in its sister newspaper, Pilipino Star Ngayon.

 She is married to Mar Roxas, the former Secretary of the Department of the Interior and Local Government.
-She transferred to TV5 Network after signing with Brightlight Productions.
+She transferred to TV5 after signing with Brightlight Productions on 2020.
+On July 5, 2023, she returned to ABS-CBN to sign a new co-production deal for her current show, Rated Korina.

 Personal life

-Sanchez married Mar Roxas on October 27, 2009 in Quezon City.
+Sanchez married Mar Roxas on October 27, 2009, in Quezon City.
 On February 12, 2019, her twin children with spouse, Mar Roxas, Pepe and Pilar were born via gestational surrogacy in the United States.

 Education

 Sanchez finished high school at Saint Theresa's College of Quezon City.
-She attended Miriam College and graduated with a Bachelor of Arts degree in communication arts.
+She attended Maryknoll College and graduated with a Bachelor of Arts degree in communication arts.
 She attended the Ateneo de Manila University, where she graduated with a master's degree in journalism on June 26, 2016.